Database Design «Prev Next»

 Fundamental Concept behind all Databases

-There are things in a business environment, about which we need to store data, and those things are related to one another in a variety of ways.
+There are elements in a business environment which we need to store, and those elements are related to one another in a variety of ways.
 In fact, to be considered a database, the place where data are stored must contain not only the data but also information about the relationships between those data.
-We might, for example, need to relate our customers to the orders they place with us and our inventory items to orders for those items.
+We might need to relate our customers to the orders they place with us and our inventory items to orders for those items.
 The idea behind a database is that the user, either a person working interactively or an application program has no need to worry about how data are physically stored on disk.
 The user phrases data manipulation requests in terms of data relationships.
 A piece of software known as a database management system (DBMS) then translates between the user's request for data and the physical data storage.

-Why, then, don't the simple database software packages (the list managers) produce true databases?
 Because they cannot represent relationships between data, much less use such relationships to retrieve data.
-The problem is that list management software has been marketed for years as database software, and many purchasers do not understand exactly what they are purchasing.
+The problem is that pre-packaged software has been marketed for years as database software, and many purchasers do not understand exactly what they are purchasing.
 Making the problem worse is that a rectangular area of a spreadsheet is also called a database.
 As you will see later in this book, a group of cells in a spreadsheet is even less of a database than a stand-alone list.
 Because this problem of terminology remains, confusion about exactly what a database happens to be remains as well.
 Here is a quick overview of the primary elements of a relational database.
 These elements will be described in more detail as you continue with the course.

 Database Tables